 First, it is not recommended to install tile across the marriage line of a double wide.
 Tile is a more permanent choice and can be a real burden if you have to remove it for any reason.
 Settling issues are another factor.
 Manufactured homes can settle over time which is why it is recommended to do a re-leveling check every 2-3 years.
 One side of the home can settle differently than the other and cause cracking.

 Secondly, tile is a great addition to bathrooms but when installing tile in bathrooms or laundry areas it must be installed correctly with proper pans and liners.
-You want to protect the subfloor from water at all costs.
+You want to protect the subfloor and studs from water at all costs.

 Best Sub Flooring Material